 Dead Crape Myrtle Tree?

-Crape myrtle trees are normally one the last plants in the spring to start leafing out and you may ask yourself… Do I have a dead crape myrtle tree?
+Crape myrtle trees are normally one the last plants to start leafing out in the spring and you may ask yourself… Did my crape myrtles die?

-Crape myrtles go dormant during every winter.
-During the dormant stage crapes will lose all their leaves and look like a dead tree.
-Don’t worry, just like a bear sleeps for the winter, your crape myrtles may still still be sleeping .
-Crapes won’t normally start leafing out until temperature reach the 80’s for a few weeks in a row.
-Some will start leafing out early if you have a some late warm winter weather.
-Some crapes will be really stubborn and ‘sleep in’ as long as possible.
+Crape myrtles have a dormant period every winter.
+During the dormant stage crapes will lose all their leaves and look like dead.
+Don’t worry, just like a bear sleeps for the winter, your crape myrtles are still sleeping .
+Crapes do not start leafing out until temperature are consistently the 80s.
+Some will start leafing out early and other may will be really stubborn and ‘sleep in’.
 You’ll have to wait for another few weeks of consistent warm weather for them to leaf out again.

 Using Scratch Test to determine a Dead Crape Myrtle